 - Download the Full Detail Drawings and Illustrated Instructions.

 Tiny House Trailer Plans:

 Through Synthesis we have designed a lot of trailers, and several of them are one-of-a-kind specialty Tiny House Trailer Foundations (not shown on this site).
 One of the things frequently requested is a low deck (floor) height so that house builders can maximize head space (and loft space) within.
 So, that is one of the main features of this foundation trailer.
 To accomplish the task, we include the obvious drop axles, then integrated the floor structure right into the frame.
 That saves several inches for homeowners and makes a sweet design to build on.

 Of course, these are designed as Tiny House foundations, but we have not lost track of the need for interior space within the constraints of the trailer.
 Even those who like “tiny” appreciate a bit more elbow room and headroom.
 For a little more space, check out our 24′ Tiny Home Foundation Plans.

 Here Are Some More Impressive Design Features:

 The engineering in these plans extends well beyond the cut and paste of other tiny house trailers.
 The frame design is a solid foundation for your new house, including considerations for construction as well as complete analysis to make sure it will perform to the highest of standards.
 To assure it, we use design tools like Finite Element Analysis to be sure it is not only strong enough, but also stiff enough.
-A Tiny House Trailer has some interesting and unique requirements that utility trailers and car haulers do not.
+A Tiny House trailer frame has some interesting and unique requirements that standard flatbed trailers and car haulers do not.
 If you are building a Tiny House, this is definitely the way to go.